 Make sure your home is safe to help prevent injuries if a seizure takes place:

-Wear a medical alert or ID bracelet.
+Wear a medical alert bracelet.
 Tell family members, friends, and the people you work with about your seizure disorder.

 Tips for taking your seizure medicines: